rpellerin/rpellerin.github.io/content/running-building-my-own-training-plan.md

 So far, here are some bullet points on my learnings on how to build training plans yourself.

+- Any marathon plan should be at least 12-week long, with the following phases:

+  - Development/ramp up: some general training, and exercises to improve one's MAS
+  - Specific pace: specifically running at the goal pace, for long stretches, longer and longer over the weeks
+  - Sharpening: shorter runs, less intensity, less load, but same number of runs

+- Depending on how long before the plan the person has not trained, a phase to get back into shape might be required before these 3 phases.
 - If one trains 4 times a week, then most weeks should look something like this:

   - One easy jog, wihout speeding up at all, to build up one's endurance (_endurance fondamentale_ in French)